ioopl/Aviir/readme.md

 > BLE = Bluetooth Low Energy → the wireless protocol.
 > GATT = Generic Attribute Profile → the “language and menu” of data exchange.

-The MCU (firmware) exposes a **GATT table** of services & characteristics (UUIDs) that the app can interact with rather than directly talking to the physical chips.
+The MCU (firmware) exposes a **GATT table** of services & characteristics (UUIDs) that the App can interact with rather than directly talking to the physical chips.

 **Analogy 🗄️**
 Think of the board as a restaurant kitchen:
 - The chips are the chefs (temperature chef, motor chef, etc.).
 - The MCU is the head chef who talks to them.
-- The menu that gets handed to you (the app) is the GATT table with UUIDs.
+- The menu that gets handed to you (the App) is the GATT table with UUIDs.
 - We don’t order directly from the line cooks (chips).
 - We only order from the menu (UUIDs) that the head chef (firmware) wrote.